vipulchib/aws-cloudformation/README.md

           - VPC-${ID}-SecurityGroup
           - {ID: !Ref ID}
       ```
-     C. We will create a Resource for the Internet Gateway and we will name it **AristaVPCIGW**.
-The Internet Gateway will be
+     C. A Resource for the Internet Gateway and name it **AristaVPCIGW**.
+The Internet Gateway will be named as
-     named as *'VPC-Arista-IGW'* but *'Arista'* portion of VPC's name will be derived by referencing the VPC ID we defined in
+     *'VPC-Arista-IGW'* but *'Arista'* portion of VPC's name will be derived by referencing the VPC ID we defined in the
-     the Parameter section.
+     Parameter section.
       ```
       AristaVPCIGW:
        Type: AWS::EC2::InternetGateway